OSS-Java-Seminar-2023/AirlineBookingSystem/README.md

 4. **Mail confirmations**
    - Receive a greeting mail upon a new registration
    - Receive a mail confirmation for your ticket/s

+5. **User Info**
+   - Change your password

 ## Implementation 💡